 Directional Stata Center World segmentation regularizes 3D surfel reconstructions and makes camera tracking more efficient.

-My interest in robotics and 3D perception originates from age 15, when I got my first micro-processor from my father as a present.
+My interest in robotics and perceiving systems originates from age 15, when I got my first micro-processor from my father as a present.
 Since then I have built seven robots (Plexa, Plicro, Roboking2005, Ca3505, Kno0Bot, Kno2Bot, Holomove) from scratch and worked in multiple teams on robotics related projects (KUKAyouBot, rEIzor).